Unit Mistakes Break Projects

 The problem usually starts with assumptions

 Most unit mistakes begin with a quiet assumption: the drawing must be in millimeters, the listing must mean US gallons, the screen size must describe width, or the file must already be scaled correctly.
 None of these assumptions sounds reckless in the moment.
 They sound efficient.
-That is exactly why they are dangerous.
+The confidence that makes them feel safe is the same thing that lets a wrong number slip through unchecked.

 A project can absorb mediocre tools for a while.
 It struggles to absorb the wrong number.
 Once the wrong number enters the workflow, every step after that becomes suspect.